tscanlin/developers.optimizely.com/src/content/javascript/reference/index.md

 <h4 id="observeSelector" class="subLink"><em>observeSelector</em></h4>

-This utility provides a subset of the functionality of a `MutationObserver` (though it does not rely on `MutationObserver` for implementation).
+This utility provides a subset of the functionality of a `MutationObserver`.
 Given a CSS Selector and a callback, this function will invoke the supplied callback whenever a new element appears in the DOM matching the supplied selector.

 ##### *Parameters*
 - `selector` (string): CSS selector, ex ".product-item"